- March 15 Self-quarantine at home begins for all community members. On-campus quarantine begins and is available to pre-approved students.

-- January 17 1:00 - 3:00 pm: Residents of Summit and Star* dorms return to campus.
+- March 28 1:00 - 3:00 pm: Residents of Lake and Sterling dorms return to campus.
 New students arrive on campus.

 - *Day students (Star Dorm residents) return for COVID testing only; no overnights permitted.

 - March 29 In-person instruction resumes for all students.